01 of 08

 - Mix glutinous rice flour with step 1 and make sure there are no lumps in the mixture.

-- Mix sweet red beans into step 2 evenly.
+- Mix sweet red beans into the mixture.

-- Brush a layer of oil into tin foil boxes.
+- Brush a layer of oil into tin foil boxes or other rectangular mold.

 - Use a bamboo steamer to steam the nian gao.
-You must wait for the water to boil first before you steam the nian gao and if you need to top up the water you must use hot water only.
-If the temperature changes during the cooking process the quality of the food will be affected.
+Wait for the water to boil before you steam the nian gao and if you need to top up the water, use only hot water.

-You can store the nian gao in the fridge for 5 days once it has cooled down or store them in the freezer for up to 1 month.
+Store the nian gao in the fridge for 5 days once cooled, or store in the freezer for up to 1 month.
 Remember to use cling film to wrap them individually before you put them into the fridge or freezer to prevent the surface of the nian gao from drying out.Continue to 3 of 8 below.

 03 of 08Continue to 4 of 8 below.